adamwalker/dynamic-graph/Readme.md

 # Usage

-To plot a waterfall of random data.
+To plot a waterfall of random data:

 ```haskell